btharshitha/OS-Jackfruit/README.md

 Our runtime achieves process and filesystem isolation using three Linux namespace types combined with chroot.

-**PID Namespace (`CLONE_NEWPID`):** Each container gets its own PID namespace, making it believe it is PID 1.
+**a.)
+PID Namespace (`CLONE_NEWPID`):** Each container gets its own PID namespace, making it believe it is PID 1.
 The host kernel maintains the real PIDs but the container cannot see or signal any host processes.
 This is enforced at the kernel level — the namespace boundary is maintained by the kernel's PID allocation table.

-**UTS Namespace (`CLONE_NEWUTS`):** Each container gets its own hostname and domain name.
+**b.)
+UTS Namespace (`CLONE_NEWUTS`):** Each container gets its own hostname and domain name.
 When we call `sethostname("alpha")` inside the container, it only affects that container's UTS namespace.
 The host hostname remains unchanged.

-**Mount Namespace (`CLONE_NEWNS`):** Each container gets its own copy of the mount table.
+**c.)
+Mount Namespace (`CLONE_NEWNS`):** Each container gets its own copy of the mount table.
 Mounts inside the container (like `/proc`) do not propagate to the host.
 Combined with `chroot()`, this locks the container into its Alpine rootfs.

-**chroot:** Changes what the process considers `/`.
+**> chroot:** Changes what the process considers `/`.
 After `chroot(./rootfs)`, the container cannot navigate above its root.
 It sees Alpine Linux's filesystem, not the host's.

-**What the host kernel still shares:** All containers share the host kernel.
+**> What the host kernel still shares:** All containers share the host kernel.
 There is no separate kernel per container.
 System calls go to the same kernel.
 This means kernel vulnerabilities affect all containers.
 Network namespace is also shared in our implementation — containers share the host network stack.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------